jeffrey-a-meunier/fprime-documentation/tutorials/rate-groups/run-gds.rst

 | 19:56:32.770 | 0xf03    | thruster.PowerLevelSet    | ACTIVITY_HI    | Thruster power level set to 100%                |
 +--------------+----------+---------------------------+----------------+-------------------------------------------------+

-Set the power level back to OFF and observe that the gradual power level change also goes downward.
+Set the power level back to OFF and observe that the gradual power level change also goes downward to 90% all the way back to 0%.

 Conclusion
 ----------